Bartek0x00/Exynos982X-KernelSU/README.md

 replace boot.img-kernel with the bootable "Image" and pack everything using `mkbootimg`

 boot.img crafted like this can be later flashed using `odin` / `odin4` / `heimdall`

+## Changes

+### KernelSU:

+Unfortunately, in order to make KernelSU working, i had to disable some of the standard samsung security features,

+this is a common practice, and I may try to restore some of the disabled features in the upcoming updates

+The following configurations were disabled from config:

+- CONFIG_UH (Samsung micro-hypervisor)
+- CONFIG_UH_LKMAUTH
+- CONFIG_UH_LKM_BLOCK

+- CONFIG_RKP (Samsung Runtime Kernel Protection)
+- CONFIG_RKP_CFP (Samsung RKP: Code Flow Protection)

+- CONFIG_KPROBES (KProbes did not work for me, used manual integration instead)

+Added:

+- CONFIG_KSU (KernelSU manual integration)